Egypt

 The official language of Egypt is Arabic, but don't worry—many people also speak English, and if you know French, it will help a lot in Egypt as well.

 The official name of Egypt is The Arab Republic of Egypt.
+The population of Egypt is 102.3 million as of 2020.

 The first humans in Egypt date back to 8000 years but the ancient civilization that we have come to know was established around 3000 BC.